jaskaranuppal/OpenTableSearch/docs/SETUP.md

    - Use filters: select a cuisine, adjust price range, filter by payment type
    - Pick a city to geo-rank results
    - Click "Reserve" to open OpenTable (if `reserve_url` is populated)
-4. Prepare for the customer call: review APPROACH.md and COMMUNICATION_ANSWERS.md
-5. Deploy to Vercel when ready
+4. Deploy to Vercel when ready